Citizens' Assembly (Ireland): Members

 Members of each assembly consist of 99 citizens and the chair for a total of 100 members.
+The chairperson was Mary Laffoy, a former judge at the Supreme Court of Ireland.

 The 99 other members were "citizens entitled to vote at a referendum, randomly selected so as to be broadly representative of Irish society".
 The representative criteria included gender, age, location, and social class.

 For the 66 citizen members of the Constitutional Convention, these 99 plus 99 substitutes were selected by an opinion polling company; Red C won the tender and began selection at the start of September.
 The Electoral (Amendment) Act 2016 was passed to enable the electoral register to be used in this process.
 Media were asked not to photograph the citizen members before the inaugural assembly meeting.
 Members received expenses but no other payment.
 Of the original 99 members, 17 withdrew before the first working meeting, whose replacements immediately took over; another 11 withdrew before the final abortion meeting, whose replacements did not participate until the assembly moved on to its next topic for discussion.
 Seven replacements joining in January 2018 were removed the following month when it emerged they were recruited via acquaintances of a Red C employee, who was then suspended, rather than via random selection.

 Secretariat

-The assembly's secretariat was drawn from the civil service.
+The assembly's secretariat was drawn from the Civil Service.
 Its office was at 16 Parnell Square in Dublin.
 In June 2016 the assembly's cost was estimated at €600,000, drawn from the Department of the Taoiseach, with €200,000 in 2016 and the balance in 2017.
 In October 2016 the Taoiseach said €2m had been set aside.
 The total cost to March 2019 was €2,355,557, of which €1,535,133 was spent in 2017.